ITfoxtec/FoxIDs/docs/reverse-proxy.md

 FoxIDs generally support all reverse proxies.
 The following reverse proxies is tested to work with FoxIDs.

 ### Azure Front Door
-Azure Front Door can be configured as a reverse proxy with close to the default setup.
+Azure Front Door can be configured as a reverse proxy.
 Azure Front Door rewrite domains by default.
-The `X-FoxIDs-Secret` HTTP header can optionally be added or access to the App Services can be restricted in Azure.

 > Do NOT enable caching.
 The `Accept-Language` header is not forwarded if caching is enabled.
 The header is required by FoxIDs to support cultures.

+Configuration:
+- Add a Azure Front Door endpoint for both the FoxIDs App Service and the FoxIDs Control App Service
+- In the Networking section of the App Services.
+Enable access restriction to only allow traffic from Azure Front Door
+- Optionally add a Front Door endpoint for both the FoxIDs App Service and the FoxIDs Control App Service test slots
+- Restrict access to the App Services test slots
+- Add the `Settings:TrustProxyHeaders` setting with the value `true` in the FoxIDs App Service (optionally also the test slot) configuration to support [custom domains](custom-domain.md)
-Disable Session affinity.
+- Disable Session affinity
+- Optionally configure WAF policies

 ### Cloudflare
 Cloudflare can be configured as a reverse proxy.
 But Cloudflare require a Enterprise plan to rewrite domains (host headers).
 The `X-FoxIDs-Secret` HTTP header should be added.